Establish a PKI-authenticated and encrypted connection

 Defines how long the session (and thus the session key) is valid.

 Regular timeouts are an important security measure; however, starting a new session is very time-consuming.
 That's why the best practice is a timeout every 24 hours (i.e. 86400000 ms) during a timeslot with little activity, e.g. at night.

 Notes for host as server implementation

 Save and restore the session state

-When you run your host application in Ethernet server mode and have a large number of readers, we recommend you maintain a TCP connection only as long as needed.
+When you implement your host application as a server and have a large number of readers, we recommend you maintain a TCP connection only as long as needed.
 This helps save computing power and bandwidth.
-However, it's very time consuming to start a new encrypted session for each new TCP connection.
+However, it's very time consuming to start a new session for each new TCP connection.
 That's why we recommend you save the state of the crypto protocol object and restore it when starting the next session: